 22. Blueberry and Pink Grapefruit Balayage

-This fruity lavender balayage hair is vivid and attention grabbing.
+This fruity purple balayage hair is vivid and attention grabbing.
 The purple starts off very dark at the roots, and fades into a bright grapefruit pink, with lilac as a transition shade.

 23. Smoke & Garnet Balayage